Bowel Perforation or Ruptured Bowel

 A bowel perforation may be caused by the following:

 If a bowel perforation occurred during a surgical procedure, medical malpractice or negligence may not have necessarily been involved.
 Injury to the bowel during a surgery is a known risk of many abdominal procedures.
 Patients should be watched for symptoms of bowel perforation.

 Failure to diagnose and treat the bowel perforation in a timely manner could lead to the following complications:

 These severe consequences illustrate how important it is for nurses, surgeons, and doctors to determine if there may be a ruptured bowel in patients who complain of fever and severe abdominal pain after they underwent a surgical procedure in their abdomen.

 Once the bowel perforation is diagnosed, the doctor will need to fix the cause of the perforation.
 Many times, this includes removing the portion of the bowel that is damaged and creating a colostomy bag to divert the stool and allow the bowel to rest and heal.
 In most cases, the colostomy can be reversed within a year but if too much time passed before the bowel perforation was diagnosed and treated, the damage to the intestine could be too severe and the patient will require a permanent colostomy.

 If you or a loved one have suffered from a bowel perforation after a surgery, it may have been due to medical negligence.
 Since 1958, we have helped thousands who have been injured and have had billions awarded on their behalf.
 We are known for our thorough case preparation, exceptional legal guidance, and aggressive representation.

 Even the opposition knows that our firm produces cases that are well-prepared and well-tried.
 Let us put our experts to work on your behalf.
-Don't hesitate to enlist the help of our Philadelphia medical malpractice lawyers.
+Don't hesitate to enlist the help of our Philadelphia legal team.
 We operate on a contingent fee basis and offer free case evaluations!